 Brogues, as a style, also include wingtips.
 Specifically, wingtips are a style in which perforations are on the vamp.
 They are called wingtips because the decorative perforation is shaped like bird wings.
 A variation on wingtips is longwings.
 Compared to wingtips, the ‘wings’ in longwings stretch all the way around the collar of the shoe.
 All longwings are wingtips, but not all wingtips are longwings.

-When to wear them
+When to wear these types of shoe styles

-There’s a Shoe for Every Look
+There’s a Shoe Style for Every Look

-We’ve discussed a number of popular footwear styles for men in this article.
+We’ve discussed a number of popular shoe styles for men in this article.
 However, the honest truth is that there are so many more styles out there.
 The shoes we selected to highlight today were picked because they are most commonly worn with suits.
 Common footwear styles as these are essential to have in your closet for all the different events you dress up for.
 One thing is certain: just like suits, there is no one style that is appropriate for every occasion you may find yourself at.
 Therefore, we’ve gone over these to allow you to build a basic footwear collection.
 In addition, that footwear collection will complement a wide variety of styles.
 Check out what is available in the HARTTER MANLY Leather Shop.
 After all, a look isn’t complete when you put on a suit.
 It’s complete when you dress yourself up head-to-toe.